sahil-kushwah/code_injector/README.md

 Used with arp spoofer first become Man in the middle then use this to inject code.

-Set iptables rules and linux ip forwardng to True before using code_injector:
+Set iptables and linux ip forwardng rules before using code_injector:
 To set linux ip forwarding to true: echo 1 > /proc/sys/net/ipv4/ip_forward or